groupme-js/GroupMeCommunityDocs/readme.md

 [Likes](likes.md) - How to like/unlike messages, and how to see the leaderboard in groups

 [Calendar Events](calendar.md) - How to list, create, and edit calendar events in a group.

+[Directory Management](directories.md) - How to list, search, and join public and campus group directories.

+[Users/Contact Management](users.md) - How to create, destroy, and manage contacts; as well as fetch info on other users outside of groups

 [Bots](bots.md) - How to create, index, and use bots.